Amir D. Aczel

 What was the first book Amir D. Aczel wrote?

-The first novel written by Amir D. Aczel was How to Beat the I.R.S. at Its Own Game, published in 1994.
+The first book written by Amir D. Aczel was How to Beat the I.R.S. at Its Own Game, published in 1994.

 What was the most recent book Amir D. Aczel wrote?